mckenney5/custom-multimedia-lesson/README.md

 Here are the current steps to make your own course:

 1. Add HTML files to the lesson folder
-	a.
-Use the examples in the lesson folder for features
+	1. Use the examples in the lesson folder for features
-	b.
-It is recommended to only use one type of media per page for chunking / segmentation
+	2. It is recommended to only use one type of media per page for chunking / segmentation
-	c.
-Replace links to your media
+	3. Replace links to your media
-	d.
-Put your media in the media folder
+	4. Put your media in the media folder
 2. Update the course_data.json in the lessons folder
-	a.
-Add overall course rules (see below)
+	1. Add overall course rules (see below)
-	b.
-Copy and paste the course object in sequential order
+	2. Copy and paste the course object in sequential order
-	c.
-Modify the course object with your info (see below)
+	3. Modify the course object with your info (see below)
-	d.
-Add completion rules per page (see below)
+	4. Add completion rules per page (see below)
-	e.
-Keep (or make your own) first and last page, where the first page is directions and the last page a congrats
+	5. Keep (or make your own) first and last page, where the first page is directions and the last page a congrats
-	f.
-Open the course to test for errors in the console log
+	6. Open the course to test for errors in the console log
-	g.
-Do a dry run of your course from start to finish
+	7. Do a dry run of your course from start to finish
-	h. (optional) package your course via `make.sh` in the tools folder
+	8. (optional) package your course via `make.sh` in the tools folder
-	i. (optional) upload the SCORM 1.2 package to an LMS for further testing and publication
+	9. (optional) upload the SCORM 1.2 package to an LMS for further testing and publication

 ### Course Rules
 The object looks like this: